-We may find it strange to link wisdom and astrology, but that wasnt true 2,000 years ago.
-Scholars believe these men came from Persia (Iran today), and likely were members of the Magi, a group of holy and learned men who often combined medicine, philosophy, astrology and even the priesthood, all at the same time.
+We may find it strange to link wisdom to astrology today, but that wasn't true 2,000 years ago.
+Scholars believe these men came from Persia (Iran today) and that they likely were members of the "Magi," a group of holy and learned men who often combined medicine, philosophy, astrology and even the priesthood in their life-long quest for truth.
 They were not kings, as our pageants and carols often portray, but they certainly were wise.

-Thats it! they must have cried, as they made plans to follow the star, wherever it led.
-Along with travel supplies, they also packed their camel-bags with gifts for the child: gold, the customary gift for a king; frankincense, used by the temple priests; and myrrh, a substance used for embalming, an omen of things to come for this prophet whose message would one day lead to his death.
+"That's it!" they must have cried, as they made plans to follow the star, wherever it led.
+Along with travel supplies, they also packed their bags with gifts for the child: gold, the customary gift for a king; frankincense, for use by the temple priests; and myrrh, a substance used for embalming, an unknown omen of things to come for this king whose message would one day lead to his death.

 As far as we know the wise men made only one stop along the way.
 If this new king were to rule Israel, someone in the capital city of Jerusalem must know where to find him.
-Thats where they learned the star of Jacob would be born in Bethlehem (Micah 5:2), five miles away.
-However, as the wise men completed their journey, back in Jerusalem an enraged King Herod, who already ruled the Jews, was devising ways to remove any competition for his throne.
+That's when they learned the "Star of Jacob" would be born in Bethlehem (Micah 5:2), five miles away.
+However, as the wise men continued their journey, back in Jerusalem an enraged king Herod, who already ruled the Jews, began devising ways to remove any competition for his throne.

-Curiosity may have motivated the wise men to begin their journey, but it was God who pieced together the details, both to protect the child, and to announce his birth to the known world:
+Curiosity might have motivated the wise men to begin their journey, but it was God who pieced together the details, both to protect the child and to announce his birth to the world.
+For example:

-Had they not been holy men, they might not have understood Gods warning (Matthew 2:12) not to obey the Kings insincere request to tell him where the child was, so I can worship him, also (Matthew 2:8).
-Herod would have found Jesus eventually, but waiting for the Magis report allowed time for the holy family to get away before Herod could harm the child.
+- Had they not been holy men, they might not have understood God's warning (Matthew 2:12) not to obey the King's insincere request to tell him where the child was, "so I can worship him, also" (Matthew 2:8).
+Herod would have found Jesus eventually, but waiting for the Magi's report allowed time for the holy family to get away before he could harm the child.

-Had they not brought such expensive, yet symbolic gifts, the holy family would not have had money to live on while they were in Egypt.
+- Had they not brought such expensive gifts, the family would not have had money to live on while they were in hiding in Egypt.

-Had they not been from the East, the Gentile world might not have known that the gift of salvation which sprang from the Jews was offered to them, too.
+- And perhaps most important of all, had they not been "from the East," the Gentile world might not have known that the gift of salvation which sprang from the promised Jewish Messiah was offered to them, too (John 1:12).

 (Barbara Seaborn is a local freelance writer.
 E-mail comments to email@example.com.)